 Swami Vivekananda Yoga Anusandhana Samsthana (SVYASA), popularly known as Swami Vivekananda Yoga University was set up with an objective to make yoga a socially relevant science.
 It is engaged in research on applications of yoga in health, education, and management.
 They are working on getting yoga accepted as an adjunct system of therapeutic value by the modern medical world.
 Some of their achievements include training of 50,000+ yoga teachers in India and abroad.
 Establishing the biggest yoga therapy home and research facility called Prashanti Kutiram.
 Have yoga centers in over 26 countries.
 Treating 250000+ patients across the world.
 Besides publishing research papers and conducting workshops.

-I happened to visit Prasanti Kuteeram, which is located 7 kms away from the Bannerghatta National park.
-As you approach national park from Bangalore, road forks and if you take the left and go towards Jigni, at the Jigni chowk you can take a right and then follow the signs for Vivekananda Ashram to reach kuteeram.
-It is setup almost in the middle of nothing, a simple place with simple people.
-After you reach Kuteeram, you can go to the reception, where they will explain you the various things they do, the courses and the therapies that they offer.
+I happened to visit Prashanti Kutiram, which is located 7 km’s away from the Bannerghatta National park.
+As you approach the national park from Bangalore, road forks.
+You take the left and go towards Jigni, at the Jigni chowk, you can take a right and then follow the signs for Vivekananda Ashram to reach the Kutiram.
+It is set up almost in the middle of nothing, a simple place with simple people.
+After you reach Kutiram, you can go to the reception, where they will explain to you the various things they do.
+The courses and the therapies that they offer.
 The most popular thing apparently is the weekly therapy programs.

-It is a very serene place to spend a day or a week at.
+Swami Vivekananda Yoga University is a very serene place to spend a day or a week at.
 You will get an almost perfect environment to be with yourself.